urrahaha/stable-diffusion-webui-reForge/README.md

 The name "Forge" is inspired from "Minecraft Forge".
 This project is aimed at becoming SD WebUI's Forge.

-# Important: Now we have 2 principal branches: main and dev_upstream.
+# Important: We have 2 principal branches: main and dev_upstream.

-* main: Has all the possible upstream changes from A1111, should be more stable.
+* main: Has all the possible upstream changes from A1111, should be more stable if coming from stock Forge/A1111.
 * dev_upstream: Has all the possible upstream changes from A1111 and all possible backend upstream changes from Comfy.
 For now it's a bit faster than main.
 It can be unstable, but it will have new features, more supported models, and such.

+# Controlnet is more updated on the dev_upstream branch

+I have applied upstream changes from comfy backend into that specific branch, so it should support all the newer controlnet types there.
+Maybe thay aren't shown in the UI as a pre-option, but following comment here https://github.com/Panchovix/stable-diffusion-webui-reForge/issues/49#issuecomment-2242771337.

+"Union works, just choose it from all , then canny or depth or whatever"

 ## If you were using dev_upstream_a1111 or dev_upstream_a1111_customschedulers branches.
 You will get an issue when trying to do git pull, so do this on your reForge folder: